 This score is available free of charge.
-Just click the 'Download & Print' button above.
+Just click the 'Print' button above the score.

 Frank Frazetta was a Brooklyn-born painter who became the most influential artist in the “sword and sorcery” fantasy genre.
 Featuring sword-wielding barbarians, scantly armored women, and ghastly creatures, Frazetta’s paintings are dynamic and filled with imagination, they are a journey into unknown places and adventures.